devgru/color-picking-compass/README.md

 > Work in progress pet project

-Color picking compass is a tool aimed to explore the metaphor of the drawing compass, as it is used to draw geometrically defined complex shapes starting with just a couple of dots on paper.
+Color Picking Compass is a tool designed to explore the metaphor of the drawing compass, as it is used to draw geometrically defined complex shapes starting with just a couple of dots on paper.

-Being applied to color spaces, this leads us to approach of building palettes and schemes using minimum amount of input and relying on everything we know about color spaces.
+When applied to color spaces, this leads us to an approach of building palettes and schemes with a minimal input and relying on common knowledge of color spaces properties.

+### WIP

+The project is heavily under development.
+Feel free to explore undocumented API surface.

 ### Example

-Run `example.js` and check it out.
+Run `bun prepack ; bun example.ts` and check the output.
 It demonstrates how to use `color-picking-compass` by composing some of provided functions.

 ## License